 - Improve ranking signals: User experience has evolved into a group of serious indirect ranking factors.
 With Google valuing mobile-friendly design and page load speeds as vital cogs in the ranking wheel, you need to make UX design as a priority in your SEO and business growth strategies.

 UX design is essentially building a home for your content.
 You have to plan for the right number of rooms, doors, and windows before you can start building it!

-- Always start a website redesign project by mapping out what content you have and what content you need.
-The content should guide the structure – you don’t want to just pick a design and then try to make your content fit into awkward places!
-If a website redesign is on your mind, start by mapping out ideas based on the content flow.
-Assess the existing and planned content before envisioning a working UX prototype for where it will all go.
-A content-centric approach takes care of the page transitions and overall flow of the website.
+- Always start a website redesign project by planning out what content you have and what content you need.
+The content should guide the information architecture – you don’t want to just pick a design and then try to make your content fit!
+Assess your existing and intended content, create a visual sitemap to plot your structure and flow, and from there you can move into UX designs.

 - Good UX design is about creating a positive outcome, and it all comes down to usability.
 A good UX strategy might mean having to let go of certain superfluous design elements to accommodate ease, speed, and simplicity.
-More often than not, this approach also takes the audience base into consideration.
 With the positive outcome being the essence of any UX design, your focus should be on easier decision-making and faster navigation.

 - Don’t ask too much upfront in your website’s lead forms!
 Each field a user needs to enter is a small barrier to conversion because it requires effort and a willingness to share personal details.
 Try to pare down form submissions, CTAs, and similar elements, especially if you are starting out.
 The more typing and sharing a person needs to do, the more annoying the process becomes.
 A good UX design is about asking only for the basic details required to start a conversation with your customer.